 NPC1 (Niemann-Pick Disease, Type C1) is a Protein Coding gene.
-Diseases associated with NPC1 include niemann-pick disease, type c1 and niemann-pick disease type c, juvenile neurologic onset.
+Diseases associated with NPC1 include niemann-pick disease, type c1 and niemann-pick disease type c, severe perinatal form.
 Among its related pathways are Lysosome and Cholesterol and Sphingolipids transport / Distribution to the intracellular membrane compartments (normal and CF).
 GO annotations related to this gene include receptor activity and cholesterol binding.
 An important paralog of this gene is NPC1L1.

 UniProtKB/Swiss-Prot for NPC1 Gene